-- Remove the following four screws: - Three 1.8 mm Phillips #00 screws securing the headphone jack and GPS antenna to the rear panel. - One 3.8 mm Phillips #00 screw in the plastic loop near the headphone jack.
+- Remove the following 4 screws: - Three 1.8 mm Phillips #00 screws securing the headphone jack and GPS antenna to the rear case.
+Note the order in which you remove the screws, as the left one has a slightly larger head. - One 3.8 mm Phillips #00 screw in the plastic loop near the headphone jack.